 The client tagged as suspicious is forced to answer a CAPTCHA challenge before accessing the URL space.
 Suspicious client IP addresses are tracked and challenged with a CAPTCHA image for a period of time.
 The client is not allowed to access any further resource until the CAPTCHA is answered.
 This thwarts reconnaissance efforts from suspicious clients.

-Clients which answer the CAPTCHA can access the URL space.
+Clients that answer the CAPTCHA can access the URL space.
 If a validated client remains idle for more than the configured Expiry Time seconds, it is challenged with CAPTCHA to access the resource again.
 This re-issuance of CAPTCHA after an Expiry Time ensures that a public IP validated as a good client source once does not remain permanently in good standing, but is detected as a non-browser if it gets compromised.

 To configure a DDoS policy, click Add next to the Service in the DDoS Policy section.